huangderful/293N-YT-ABR-Prediction/README.md

 3. Run the `expt_split.ipynb` notebook to preprocess and split the data.

-4. Run `COMPLETE_PIPELINE.ipynb` to train models and generate the TRUSTEE and AQUA reports.
+4. Run `puffer_pipeline.ipynb` to train models and generate the TRUSTEE and AQUA reports.